U.S. Fed buys $7 billion of mortgage bonds, sells $400 million

-NEW YORK, June 22 The Federal Reserve bought $6.971 billion of agency mortgage-backed securities in the week
+NEW YORK, June 22 (Reuters) - The Federal Reserve bought $6.971 billion of agency mortgage-backed securities in the week

 from Jun.
 15 to Jun.
 21, compared with $4.715 billion purchased the previous week, the New York Federal Reserve Bank said on Thursday.